 "I've been told I can't wear contacts because I have astigmatism" is like nails on a chalkboard to my ears.
 Astigmatism is not a visual death sentence, but merely a challenge that CAN be successfully treated with modern contact lens technology.

 Astigmatism traditionally has been described as meaning the eye is more oval or egg-shaped than basketball shaped.
-At Clearview Eye Care, we use a corneal topographer to visually map out that astigmatism in our contact lens patients (Click here to see our previous blog on topography).
+At Clearview Eye Care, we use a corneal topographer to visually map out that astigmatism in our contact lens patients.
 If you look at the following topography scans of two different corneas, you can see a color map in which the blue end of the scale represents flatter surface and the red end of the scale represents steeper surface.